-Dr. Ruby Chou, classical pianist and music educator based in Austin, is passionate about community and continuing education programs, chamber music, and entrepreneurial endeavors.
+Dr. Ruby Chou, classical pianist and music educator based in Salt Lake City, is driven by working with community and continuing education music programs, playing chamber music, and engaging in entrepreneurial endeavors.

 She specializes in teaching and creating group piano curricula for children, adults, and instrumentalists.
 Her research on intergenerational learning environments developed through her experiences as the Assistant Instructor of Group Piano at The University of Texas at Austin.

 Dr. Chou held a fellowship at The Center for Music Entrepreneurship at the Manhattan School of Music from 2012-13 where she worked alongside Angela Myles Beeching, director of CME and author of Beyond Talent, to assist MSM students and alumni with taking an entrepreneurial approach to creating sustainable careers.
 This led to being the public relations coordinator for the Gina Bachauer International Piano Foundation from 2014-17 where she successfully strengthened relationships to bridge the mission of the foundation with the Utah community and international music communities.